unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 ### Colour

-One colour isn’t that cool, and we’re trying to recreate that [visualisation by
+One colour isn’t that cool, and we’re trying to recreate that [visual by
 @gregoryciotti][tweet].
 We need some more colours.
 From that image, I deducted the following hues.